pdsink/pdsink/docs/README.md

 - Add `jetlog` to project dependencies.
 - Create a simple wrapper (see examples).
-- Set variables in the config to enable desired levels and modules.
+- Set variables in the config to enable the desired levels and modules.
-- For PlatformIO, with enabled logging, if you see `jetlog.hpp` include errors - add `-D PD_USE_JETLOG` to build flags.
+- For PlatformIO, if logging is enabled and you see `jetlog.hpp` include errors, add `-D PD_USE_JETLOG` to the build flags.

 See the examples for details.